Achieving net zero with BREEAM

 To avoid catastrophic impacts of climate change, the 2016 Paris Agreement stated that we must limit global warming to 1.5°C. This was re-iterated at COP26, where the Glasgow Climate Pact had countries agree to revisit and strengthen emissions targets for 2030.
 The Glasgow Climate Pact only keeps 1.5C in sight if countries take concerted and immediate action to deliver on their commitments.
 Achieving net zero is essential to reaching this target, which means considerable changes in society, the economy and our relationship with the environment, such as:

-- High-performance buildings, improving energy efficiency, and reducing energy demand.
+- High-performance net zero buildings, improving energy efficiency, and reducing energy demand.

 - Switching to sustainable mobility including public transport and ultra-low emissions vehicles.